Kamado

 A kamado (竈, 竃 or 灶) is a traditional Japanese wood- or charcoal-fueled cook stove.

 Etymology and history

-The kamado was invented in China, spread to Korea, and eventually made its way to Japan.
+The precursor of the Kamado was introduced to Japan by Yayoi immigrants from the Korean peninsula during the Kofun period.
 The name kamado is the Japanese word for "stove" or "cooking range".
 It means a "place for the cauldron".
 A movable kamado called "mushikamado" came to the attention of Americans after World War II.
 It is now found in the US as a Kamado-style cooker or barbecue grill.
 The mushikamado is a round clay pot with a removable domed clay lid and is typically found in Southern Japan.